dotnet/docs-maui/docs/fundamentals/data-binding/converters.md

 The `ConverterParameter` property is of type `Object`, so the C# compiler interprets the literal 255 as an integer, and sets the property to that value.

-In XAML, however, the `ConverterParameter` is likely to be set like this:
+However, in XAML the `ConverterParameter` is likely to be set like this:

 ```xaml
 <Label Text="{Binding Red,